gcallah/BookReviews/goodspeed.md

 implying that *all* expansions are due to manias or malinvestments is false, the analogy is nonsense.
 (It may be more apt when used as an analogy for the forest fire theory.)

-Since G is wrong in claiming that ABC and mania theory imply that the longer an expansion has gone on, the higher the likelihood of an imminent recession, his subsequent statistical demonstration that expansions show no such pattern is irrelevant to evaluating those theories.
-(Once again, it may be a more valid as an argument against the forest fire theory.)

-## The penitent expansion

 In discussing the British economic crisis of 1772, G writes that "Henry Hamilton suggested in distinctly moral terms, 'there had been a great